Rosa Lewis & Maoya Bassiouni

 News and Activities

-October, 2025: Breathing as the Biosphere launched on youtube channel (read more)
+October, 2025: Breathing as the Biosphere launched on youtube and Spotify (read more)

 May, 2025: Open call for Breathing as the Biosphere video mandala contributions (read more and submit your clips)